 Priorities must be stated for Protective Services for Adults, Residential Placement Service for Adults, Protective Services for Children, Preventive Services for Children, Adoption and Foster Care Services for Children.
 Also, districts may be required to state additional priorities depending on circumstances related to the State-identified Issues process.
 Since priorities have been identified for three years in this multi-year process, generally only a restatement of the original priority is required.
-Please note the exception to this is the requirement for the inclusion of the annual PSA public education and outreach plan as an addendum to the Protective Services for Adults program section (See page 17 for detailed instructions).

-A. Assessment of progress in meeting priorities and implementing activities stated in the 1991-1993 Consolidated Services Plan and/ or 1992 A.I.R.
+A. Assessment of progress in meeting priorities and implementing activities stated in the 1991-1994 Consolidated Services Plan and/ or 1993 A.I.R.

-As part of the 1991-1993 Consolidated Services Plan, each district articulated a series of priorities.
-While these statements were to have been structured as three year goal statements, in some instances, it may have been necessary to amend some of the priority statements in the 1992 A.I.R..
+As part of the 1991-1994 Consolidated Services Plan, each district articulated a series of priorities.
+While these statements were to have been structured as three year goal statements, in some instances, it may have been necessary to amend some of the priority statements in the 1993 A.I.R..
 The most current version of all priority statements must be included in the Annual Implementation report along with the Impact Statement for that priority for the second year of the plan cycle.
 The district must: